 You can’t sign away your right to overtime

-When it comes to “overtime,” you have a right and it can’t be taken away from you.
-Regardless of an agreement you and your employeer could have made soley straight pay or day rate, laws of the state can over-ride those contracts and return your lost wages to you.
+When it comes to overtime, you have a right and it can’t be taken away from you.
+Regardless of an agreement you and your employer could have made solely straight pay or day rate, laws of the state can over-ride those contracts and return your lost wages to you.

 Now that we have addressed the basics, here are the top five states with the best overtime laws

 California non-exempt workers are entitled to daily overtime if they work over 8 hours in a single day.
 The federal rule only provides time and a half for 40+ hours per week.
 If you work more than 8 hours in any one day, you are owed time and a half for any hours worked over 8.